Volunteering gives me purpose

 01 Jun 2021

-This week is Volunteers' Week 2021, to celebrate, we hear from Lizzie our Youth Board Member about her love of volunteering and the joy it brings her knowing she is making a difference.
+We hear from Lizzie our Youth Board Member about her love of volunteering and the joy it brings her knowing she is making a difference.

 I’m Lizzie, the newest, and first, youth board member at The Careers & Enterprise Company.
 A huge happy Volunteers’ Week to every volunteer out there!
 And an open invite to everyone considering joining us!